Workflow Diagrams: Examples & Best Practices

 This page is all about workflows, what they look like, and the information they contain.
 You are in the right place if any of these statements apply to you:

 - You or someone in your organization isn’t happy with the results of a current process or workflow, and you want to fix that.

 - You need more control and insight into how work is getting done.

 - You’re a citizen developer, and you’re the best person to solve a workflow problem for your team because you know the workflow and tasks as well as anyone.

-You might also be a connoisseur of workflow diagrams, or just workflow-curious.
+You might also be a connoisseur of workflow diagrams or just workflow-curious.
 Whatever the case, the information here will make the trip worth your time.

-Below, we will look at three three detailed examples of common workflow diagrams: employee onboarding, procurement, and customer onboarding.
-We'll also provide some best practices and try to answer some of the most common questions we hear from people who are diagramming their workflows.
+Below, we will look at three detailed examples of common workflow diagrams: employee onboarding, procurement, and customer onboarding.
+We’ll also provide some best practices and try to answer some of the most common questions we hear from people who are diagramming their workflows.

-Example 1: Employee onboarding process
+Example 1: Employee onboarding workflow

 Diagram type: swimlane